-4. Corrective distributions of excess deferrals (under section 402(g)) and earnings.5.
+Corrective distributions of excess deferrals (under section 402(g)) and earnings.

 Corrective distributions of excess contributions under a qualified cash or deferred arrangement (under section 401(k)) and excess aggregate contributions (under section 401(m)) and earnings.

-Loans treated as deemed distributions (under section 72(p)).
+6. Loans treated as deemed distributions (under section 72(p)).
 But plan loan offset amounts can be eligible rollover distributions.
 See Regulations section 1.402(c)-2, Q/A-9.

-7. Section 404(k) dividends.
+7. Section 404(k) dividends.8.
 Cost of current life insurance protection.

-Distributions to a payee other than the employee, the employee's surviving spouse, or a spouse or former spouse who is an alternate payee under a QDRO.
+9. Distributions to a payee other than the employee, the employee's surviving spouse, a spouse or former spouse who is an alternate payee under a QDRO, or a nonspouse designated beneficiary.